 In addition to the cable, a version of the game is required that supports "Data Link", which is indicated by a menu entry at the bottom of the game's main menu.
 (Most available Amiga versions should support "Data Link".)

 To establish the link, connect both computers while they're powered off, then power on and load the game on one computer, then power on the other one, and load the game on that one.
-On the first computer, select "Data Link" from the menu.
+Click here for more details.

 Note: When a nullmodem cable is used to connect the computers, there might be some activity due to a line shared with the parallel port (serial RI, parallel SEL), but it's just a side-effect..